cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 # Exercise: Users Service with Helm

 ## Scope
 The User Service (App) will be installed with a provided helm chart.
 You only have to edit/insert a few values and work on the post-install-job which we will use to intialize the DB with some data.
 After the Service is running we will adapt our Ads deployment to provide the user route and enable the checking of the user service.

 <img src="images/k8s-bulletinboard-target-picture-users-app-and-db-helm.png" width="800" />

+## Purpose:

+We provide a helm chart first for you to work with a bit more complex one compared to the helm exercise.
+Also it gives us an easy way to setup the user service without you having to write all the yamls again.

+## The helm chart

+We provide a almost complete helm chart for the User Service: <LINK TO CHART>
+In it we use 2 images, first, like for ads, a postgres docker image to persist data and second the user service image described in detail below.
+The structure of the K8s entities is similar to the one you just created for ads.

-## Docker image
+## User Service Docker image

-We provide a Docker image with Tomcat and user.war: `cc-k8s-course.docker.repositories.sap.ondemand.com/k8s/bulletinboard-users:v4.0`.
+We provide a Docker image with Tomcat and user.war which is used in the helm chart: `cc-k8s-course.docker.repositories.sap.ondemand.com/k8s/bulletinboard-users:v4.0`.
 The version of the user service user here only needs a postgresql db to store the user data and has no other dependencies.
 The following endpoints are given:
 - `/`: gives a 'Users: OK' string and 200 code.